 On campus scholarships may be awarded for either two or three years.
 The two and three-year scholarships are awarded to students in the "enrolled in ROTC: and the non-enrolled ROTC" categories.
 Three-year non-enrolled applicants must compress MS I and MS II training into their sophomore school year.
 Two-year scholarships are available to enrolled ROTC cadets who have completed the first two years of ROTC.
 Two-year, non-enrolled scholarship winners must attend BAsic Camp in the summer preceding the final award of the scholarship.

-Scholarship selection is on a best qualified basis, as selected by a ROTC selection board.
+Scholarship selection is on a best qualified basis, as selected by an ROTC selection board.

-The financial assistance includes tuition, fees, laboratory expenses, a book allowance each semester and subsistence allowance, $420 per month, for the period that the scholarship is in effect.
-Students interested in an Army ROTC scholarship should contact the Professor of Military Science as soon as possible.
+The financial assistance includes tuition, fees, laboratory expenses, a book allowance each semester, and subsistence allowance, $420 per month, for the period that the scholarship is in effect.
+Students interested in an Army ROTC scholarship should contact the Recruiting Officer as soon as possible.

 Distinguished Military Graduates: Any cadet rated in the top 10% of cadets across the nation will be designated as Distinguished Military Graduate.